Organizing and Starting a CSSR Operation

 Account for all tools and equipment.
 Prepare tools and equipment and pack them for transportation.

-Confirm that personnel have all their personal items.
+Confirm that personnel has all their personal items.

 Arrange for transportation.